BlueContext/Domus/content/recipes/salads/viennese-cucumber-salad.md

   main:
     parent: salads
 title: Viennese Cucumber Salad
-weight: 4
+serves: "Serves 6-8"
+summary: "This is a light, simple, and delicious Old World dish that’s somewhere between a salad and a light pickle.
+It's an ideal side-dish along with a rich stew or goulash. "
 categories:

 ---
-*Makes 4 cups*

-## Introduction

-This is a light, simple, and delicious Old World dish that’s somewhere between a pickle and a salad.
 You want the cucumbers sliced very thin and very consistently here, so either a mandolin or a food processor fitted with a slicing disk will work best.

 For a crunchy variation, mix the finished salad with a handful of thinly sliced fennel bulb and a tablespoon or so of minced fennel fronds.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">